mui/material-ui/pages/api/card-actions.md

 # CardActions

-<p class="description">The API documentation of the CardActions React component.</p>
+<p class="description">The API documentation of the CardActions React component.
+Learn more about the properties and the CSS customization points.</p>

 ```js
 import CardActions from '@material-ui/core/CardActions';